European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-publisher-server-side.md

 ### Establish Identity: Capture User Data

-After authentication in step 1-c, which allows the publisher to validate the user's email address, the publisher can send a request to generate an EUID token, on the server side.
+After authentication in step 1-c, which allows the publisher to validate the user's email address or phone number, the publisher can send a request to generate an EUID token, on the server side.
 The following table details the token generation steps.

 :::tip
 Rather than calling this endpoint directly, you could use one of the SDKs to manage it for you.
 For a summary of options, see [SDKs: Summary](../sdks/summary-sdks.md).